syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ### ComboBox

-To render a ComboBox item, you should set the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property to `ComboBox` .
+you can render a ComboBox item, bt setting the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox` .
 You can further customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) by using the `e-ribbon-comboboxsettings` tag helper, which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.

 #### Filtering

 You can make use of [AllowFiltering](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property which provides built-in support for filtering data items.
 As soon as you start typing characters in the control, the filter operation initiates automatically.
 If no match is found, the value of the noRecordsTemplate property will be displayed.
-By default the value is false.
+By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}